 I use wooden cutting boards for most of my kitchen prep, which is often very fruit and vegetable-centric.
 I appreciate wood because it's the best choice for maintaining a knife edge and I like the way it looks.
-I find most plastic boards quite ugly, especially over time as they stain and get roughed up.
-Eventually plastic boards need to be tossed in the garbage bin, whereas I've had some of my wooden cutting boards for over 10 years.
+I find most plastic boards quite ugly, and they get uglier over time as they stain and get roughed up.
+Eventually plastic boards need to be tossed in the garbage bin, whereas I've had some of my wooden cutting boards for more than 10 years.
 They only get more beautiful with time, especially if well cared for and I often serve food right on my cutting board for a homey, rustic look.

 They do take some maintenance, but I don't mind.
 In fact, I enjoy the opportunity to tend to and take care of my kitchen tools.
 I use a mixture of mineral oil and beeswax on my boards (more on that later) and I love the scent of honey that rises up as I rub it in.